 Data Processing Description

-Mass spectra from 2D LC-MS was peptide-to-spectrum matched using the SEQUEST algorithm within Proteome Discoverer software, followed by spectral counting with Proteome Software's Scaffold software using the submitted FASTA (see supplemental files) generated from Phaeocystis culture transcriptome study.
+Mass spectra from 2D LC-MS was peptide-to-spectrum matched using the SEQUEST algorithm within Proteome Discoverer software, followed by spectral counting with Proteome Software's Scaffold software using the FASTA sequence file generated from Phaeocystis culture transcriptome study.
 Data processing documented in Bender et al. 2018.

 BCO-DMO Processing Description